DatDraggy/DatDraggy/README.md

 ## Dragon, Gamer, Developer
 - 💻 I work full time as a developer
 - 🕹️ In my free time I play games and work on my own projects
-- 🧰 Working with hardware is something I'd like to do more often
+- 🧰 Tinkering with hardware is something I'd like to do more often
-- ⚡ I'm also kind of learning how to play the guitar
+- ⚡ I occasionally practice playing the guitar
-- 🏘 I enjoy playing around with smart home
+- 🏘 I enjoy playing around with smarthome

 ### Connect with me: